-1. Research Institutions
+1. RESEARCH INSTITUTIONS

-A Research Institution54 may apply only as a member of a Project Team (i.e., as a Subrecipient to a Small Business Concern).
-In STTR projects, a single Research Institution must perform at
+A Research Institution55 may apply only as a member of a Project Team (i.e., as a Subrecipient to a Small Business Concern).
+In STTR projects, a single Research Institution must perform at least 30%, but no more than 60%, of the work under the award in Phase I, Phase II, and/or Phase IIS (as applicable), as measured by the Total Project Cost.

-54 Research Institutions include FFRDCs, nonprofit educational institutions, and other nonprofit research organizations owned and operated exclusively for scientific purposes.
+55 Research Institutions include FFRDCs, nonprofit educational institutions, and other nonprofit research organizations owned and operated exclusively for scientific purposes.
 Eligible Research Institutions must maintain a place of business in the United States, operate primarily in the United States, or make a significant contribution to the U.S. economy through the payment of taxes or use of American products, materials, or labor.

 Questions about this FOA?
-Check the Frequently Asked Questions available at http://arpa-e.energy.gov/faq.
-For questions that have not already been answered, email ARPA-E-CO@hq.doe.gov (with FOA name and number in subject line); see FOA Sec.
+Check the Frequently Asked Questions available at http://arpa-e.energy.gov/fag.
+For questions that have not already been answered, email ARPA-E-CO@hg.doe.gov (with FOA name and number in subject line); see FOA Sec.
 VII.A.
 Problems with ARPA-E eXCHANGE?
-Email ExchangeHelp@hq.doe.gov (with FOA name and number in subject line).
+Email ExchangeHelp@hg.doe.gov (with FOA name and number in subject line).